alegraio/omnipay-payu/README.md

 ```

 **Fetch Transaction Example**
-- We can check fetchTransaction.php file  in /examples folder.
+- You can check fetchTransaction.php file  in /examples folder.

 ```php
 <?php